Ujjwalbhatt/codebox-cc/README.md

 ### Step 2: Add the Component to Your Page

 1. Open the **Components panel** by clicking the Components icon in the left sidebar.
 2. Scroll to the section for the library you just installed.
-You should see the **CodeBox** component listed under the **Content** group.
+You should see the **CodeBox** component listed under the **CodeCompV1** group.
 3. Click and drag the CodeBox component from the components panel onto your page.

 ### Step 3: Customize the Component